Killing of suspected Iranian nuclear mastermind risks confrontation as Trump exits

 He was a central figure in a presentation by Israeli Prime Minister Benjamin Netanyahu in 2018 accusing Iran of continuing to seek nuclear weapons.

-Michael Mulroy, a senior Pentagon official earlier during Trump’s administration, said Fakhrizadeh was Iran’s most senior nuclear scientist and his killing would set back its nuclear programme.
-He said alert levels should be raised immediately in countries where Iran could retaliate.
+Michael Mulroy, a senior Pentagon official earlier during Trump’s administration, said Fakhrizadeh’s killing would set back Iran’s nuclear programme and alert levels should be raised in countries where Iran could retaliate.

-On Friday, before the news of the attack on Fakhrizadeh, an official in Netanyahu’s security cabinet said Israel was discussing with Gulf Arab states how to tackle Iran.

-“The story is not Trump, nor even Israel.
-The story is Iran - the growing dread that a new U.S. administration will go back to the nuclear deal which threatens the very existence of the Gulf countries,” Tzachi Hanegbi told Tel Aviv radio station 102 FM.
-“We will know how to handle the issue of the Iranian threat, even if through our own means.”
+Sheikh Naim Qassem, deputy leader of Lebanon’s Iran-backed Hezbollah movement, blamed the “heinous attack” on “those sponsored by America and Israel” in an interview with Al Manar television and said the response was in Iran’s hands.

-Reporting by Parisa Hafezi and Dubai newsroom, Francois Murphy in Vienna, Dan Williams in Jerusalem, and Matt Spetalnick in Washington; Writing by Mark Heinrich and Peter Graff; Editing by Howard Goller and Daniel Wallis
+Reporting by Parisa Hafezi and Dubai newsroom, Francois Murphy in Vienna, Dan Williams in Jerusalem, and Matt Spetalnick in Washington; Additional reporting by Humeyra Pamuk, Alexandra Alper, Phil Stewart, David Brunnstrom and Patricia Zengerle in Washington, Ghaida Ghantous in Beirut and Hesham Abdul Khalek in Cairo, Michelle Nichols in New York; Writing by Mark Heinrich, Peter Graff and Matt Spetalnick; Editing by Howard Goller and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.